alaminedione/petit-rice/README.md

 ./restore.sh <timestamp> # e.g., ./restore.sh 20240127-143052
 ```

-For more detailed information on backup and restoration, including listing, viewing details, deleting, and cleaning up old backups, please refer to the dedicated guide: [README-backup-restore.md](README-backup-restore.md).
+For more detailed information on backup and restoration, including listing, viewing details, deleting, and cleaning up old backups, please refer to the dedicated guide: [Backup and Restore Guide ](README-backup-restore-EN.md).

 ## 🎨 How to Change Themes